singhrohit487/golang-pinger-program/README.md

 ## Task

 Create a `Dockerfile` in the `./build` directory according to any best practices you may know about.
+You may write tests as you see fit.

 ## Deliverable